Feature #10231: ERA5 meteo

 but these are highly variable on my system (even more with short runs due the extra weight given to IO).
 Longer runs needed for more useful numbers.

 I will start a benchmark run.

-#5 Updated by Philippe Le Sager 6 months ago
+#5 Updated by Philippe Le Sager over 2 years ago

 Philippe Le Sager wrote:

 ...you added a "restart.ignore" key.
 What is it for?
 I cannot run two or more chunks in a row anymore, I wonder if this is the source of the problem.